 How Firefox and Chrome can detect your location

-Let’s take a look at how Firefox and Chrome know where you are.
+Let’s look at how Firefox and Chrome know where you are.
 One of the easiest ways for Firefox, Chrome, and any other online service to tell where you’re located is through your IP address.
-This is a unique set of digits (and symbols in the newer IPv6) that identifies each computer connected to the internet.
+This unique set of digits (and symbols in the newer IPv6 addressing scheme) identifies each computer connected to the internet.
 Part of the IP address can be used to determine your location.
-As such, masking your real IP address and replacing it with another one can spoof your location, making it appear that you’re located somewhere else.
+As such, masking your real IP address and replacing it with another one can spoof your location, making it appear that you’re elsewhere.

 However, some browsers have other methods that can decipher where you are.
-For example, they can use nearby wifi networks to geolocate a device even without an IP address.
-Turning off wifi and Bluetooth can be one option, but the likelihood is that you’ll need one or both of these, so it’s simply not an option for most users.
+For example, they can use nearby wi-fi networks to geolocate devices without IP addresses.
+Turning off wi-fi and Bluetooth can be one option, but the likelihood is that you’ll need one or both of these, so it’s simply not an option for most users.

 Using a VPN will enable you to easily change your IP address, replacing your existing one with another from a location of your choice.
 However, this may not bypass other geolocation services used by the browser.
 To overcome this issue, you can manually change your location in your browser or use an extension such as Location Guard.